-A neutral North American accent may not be as immediately discernable as somebody who comes from Ireland or Australia or for whom English is their second language, but it’s still an accent.
+A neutral North American accent may not be as immediately discernable as somebody who comes from Ireland or Australia or for whom English is their second language, such as native Spanish speakers, but it’s still an accent.

-So we’re not “reducing” anybody’s language, we’re modifying it.
+So we’re not “reducing” anybody’s accent, we’re modifying it.

 If you have a heavy accent which makes it difficult for you to communicate, we can work with you to modify that accent.

 But we can’t reduce it, because that’s just not how language works.

 That may seem like an issue of semantics, but hey, we are language professionals after all.

 It’s a sign of where you came from, something distinct by which others can identify you.